Uber takes aim at 'patchwork' of ride share taxes in Illinois

-CHICAGO (Reuters) - Uber Technologies Inc (UBER.N) on Wednesday sued a Chicago suburb over a new ride share tax, while calling on Illinois lawmakers to address the state’s “emerging patchwork” of taxation.
+CHICAGO (Reuters) - Uber Technologies Inc on Wednesday sued a Chicago suburb over a new ride share tax, while calling on Illinois lawmakers to address the state’s “emerging patchwork” of taxation.

 The lawsuit could have implications for Chicago Mayor Lori Lightfoot’s plan to raise $40 million in new revenue from ride shares as the city grapples with an $838 million budget hole.